ElisabethRoesch/Perspective_Julia_for_Biologists/examples/Abstraction/Supplementary_Example_Flexibility_and_performance_in_image_processing/images_lazy/README.md

 ## Demonstrations and source files for the figures {#demos}

-In Fig. 5 we present comparisons between Python and Julia in the domain of image processing; this section documents the way this comparison was performed.
+In Figure 7 we present comparisons between Python and Julia in the domain of image processing; this section documents the way this comparison was performed.
 These demonstrations were created on Ubuntu 20.04 using Julia 1.6.2 and Python 3.8.11.

 The accompanying source files are: